psibi/clj-uclassify/README.md

 # clj-uclassify

-A Clojure library designed to ... well, that part is up to you.
+A Clojure uClassify API library.

+Currently in development stage.

 ## Usage

-FIXME
+Not reached that stage yet!

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Sibi

 Distributed under the Eclipse Public License, the same as Clojure.